patrick-llgc/Learning-Deep-Learning/paper_notes/lighthead_rcnn.md

 #### Overall impression
 The paper analyzed the computation burden in Faster RCNN and R-FCN, and proposes a more balanced network.
 The authors fine-tune-fu is amazing.

+It is now possible to integrate FPN into R-FCN with the changed architecture of light head RCNN.

 #### Key ideas
 - Faster RCNN has a heavy head (with two fc layers), and R-FCN has a heavy score-map.
 Even if the base network can be reduced, no much improvement will be gained.
 	- Faster RCNN's computation grows when more proposals are needed.
 There is a global avg pooling and 2 fc layers.